-(NEW RECIPE) This soup is surprisingly delicious!
+This soup is surprisingly delicious!
 So thick and creamy yet dairy-free.
 Even my husband, who isn’t a cauliflower fan loved it!
 Roasting the cauliflower first, before adding to the pot of soup, brings out a wonderful sweetness.
 So hearty, even though it’s meatless, it’s satisfying enough to serve as a main course soup.
-Each large bowl has only 151 calories 7 grams of fat and 2 Weight Watchers Freestyle SmartPoints.
+Each large bowl has only 151 calories 7 grams of fat and 2 Blue Freestyle SmartPoints and, 2 Green.

 Prep Time: 15 minutes